 You may not realize it, but we’re living in a golden age of gaming controllers.
-The gamepads on the market now are better quality, more versatile, and more customizable than anything from just a few console generations ago.
-That includes the plethora of third-party options from the likes of PowerA, Scuf, Nacon, and Turtle Beach, as well as first-party controllers from the console makers.
-The days of the cheap, “little sibling” controller that looked cool but barely worked are over.
+The gamepads on the market now are higher quality, more versatile, and more customizable than anything from just a few console generations ago.
+If you’re gaming on an Xbox Series X or Series S (or a Windows PC), you now have a plethora of great third-party options from the likes of PowerA, Scuf, Nacon, and Turtle Beach, as well as high-quality first-party controllers.
+The days of the cheap “little sibling” controller that looked cool but barely worked are over.

 The best Xbox controller for most people

-This is the only affordable wireless option out there, thanks to Microsoft’s proprietary wireless protocol.
+This is the only affordable wireless Xbox controller out there, thanks to Microsoft’s proprietary protocol.
 While some may hate that it comes with AA batteries instead of a built-in rechargeable cell, that also means it’s flexible, allowing for rechargeable AAs or a battery pack.
-It also works as a wired accessory when paired with a USB-C cable, and user-replaceable batteries mean you’re not stuck with a controller that doesn’t hold its charge after years of use.
+It also works as a wired accessory with a USB-C cable, and user-replaceable batteries mean you’re not stuck with a controller that doesn’t hold its charge after years of use.

 But the standard-issue Xbox pad isn’t just great because of its connectivity.
 The hardware itself is excellent for the controller’s $60 asking price.
 The sticks, buttons, triggers, and the sunken dish-shaped D-pad all feel impeccably tight, with the latter having a satisfying clickiness to it.
 If you’re a hardcore fighting game fan, you may be better served by an arcade stick or a controller geared toward that genre — one with an impeccable D-pad like Hori’s Horipad Pro — but the Xbox Wireless Controller is an exceptional jack-of-all-trades.

 First off, let’s get its biggest downside out of the way: it uses a Micro USB connection (gross, I know).
 You at least get a lengthy, detachable cable with it, but not having a reversible connector is annoying.
 Thankfully, nothing else about this controller feels so outdated.
-Its build quality is just fine, and it even has two mappable rear buttons built into the grips — which is great to have at such a cheap price point.
+Its build quality is just fine, and it even has two mappable rear buttons built into the grips — which is great to have at such a low price.

 If you pick up an Xbox Elite controller, you instantly recognize the quality of materials put into it.
-Where the standard controller uses an unassuming plastic build, the Elite mixes higher quality plastic with rubberized grips and bits of metal.
-Combine this with its built-in rechargeable battery, and the Elite is noticeably heavier than its lower-cost brethren.
-It also comes packaged with a charging dock and zip-up case with passthrough charging.
+Where the standard controller uses an unassuming plastic build, the Elite mixes higher-quality plastic with rubberized grips and bits of metal.
+Combine this with its built-in rechargeable battery, and the Elite is noticeably heavier than its cheaper brethren.
+It also comes with a charging dock and zip-up case with passthrough charging.

 As excellent as the fit and finish are, the key components that may give you a competitive edge are the hair-trigger locks and rear paddle buttons.
 In theory, the hair trigger gets shots off faster when playing shooters, and the rear paddles allow you to jump, crouch, reload, etc., without taking your thumb off the right stick for aiming.
 However, using that many buttons on the back of the controller definitely takes some adjustment.
 You have to train new muscle memory, and since it requires dexterity with more fingers, they’re not for everyone.